Gain more customers through a more effective, eye-catching, and entertaining website

 Take Bored Cow, an animal-free dairy product, as an example of great design and navigation combined.
 The website is clean and has easy-to-read fonts.
 It’s visually appealing as it uses high-quality images to showcase its products.
 It’s engaging because it not only focuses on product selling but also on the unique experiences of real-life users.
 It’s informative but not boring with the overall layout, buttons to click, and the user experience.
 The website is even optimized for mobile devices so it’s convenient to use on all platforms.

-Perfy and Sanzo are two other healthy beverage brands that have really great, interactive, and easy to use websites because of the way they were laid out, designed, and optimized for user experience.
+Perfy and Sanzo are two other better-for-you beverage brands that have really great, interactive, and easy to use websites because of the way they were laid out, designed, and optimized for user experience.

 #3: Social Proof Presence